-Everyone has had mood swings and we think of them as our own personal rollercoaster ride.
-Mood swings are caused by hormones which fluctuate and can affect your mood negatively or positively depending on many various factors.
-Keep reading to learn more about mood swings, their causes, and more importantly their solutions!
+Everyone has had mood swings, and we think of them as our rollercoaster ride.
+Mood swings are caused by hormones that fluctuate and can affect your mood negatively or positively depending on many various factors.
+Keep reading to learn more about mood swings, their causes, and, more importantly, their solutions!

 What are Mood Swings?

-Mood swings are a sudden change in mood that can last from a few minutes to a few hours.
+Mood swings are sudden changes in mood that can last from a few minutes to a few hours.
 Mood swings can be positive or negative, and they’re often so intense that they feel like an emotional roller coaster ride.

 The cause of these extreme shifts in emotion is often unknown.
 Some people report that their mood changes are triggered by stress, illness, or even lack of sleep—but even those with no obvious triggers sometimes experience sudden shifts from feeling great to feeling awful or vice versa!

 Although these drastic fluctuations may leave you feeling like you’re going crazy at times, it’s important to remember that all adults experience them at least occasionally throughout their lives.
 Speak with a wellness clinic specialist about your mood swings.

 Mood swings can be caused by a number of factors, including stress, hormonal changes, excessive caffeine intake, and less than adequate sleep.
 Additionally, poor diet and alcohol consumption are common culprits behind mood swings.
 In some cases, medication or sleep deprivation may also cause your mood to fluctuate uncontrollably.
 Menopause is another potential trigger for mood swings in women, while both pregnancy and postpartum can bring on bouts of depression as well.